Konomi Suzuki: Career

 Suzuki released her album Ultra Flash on May 25, 2022; it includes the song "Proud Stars" which was used as the ending theme to the anime series Shin Ikki Tousen.
-She and Kashitarō Itō also performed the song "Melodic Road Movie" which was used as the theme song to the anime film Isekai Quartet Movie: Another World.
+She and Kashitarō Itō also performed the song "Melodic Road Movie" which was used as the theme song to the anime film Isekai Quartet: The Movie – Another World.
 Later that year, she announced that she would be leaving Digital Double and forming her own personal management office.
 She released the single "Love?
 Reason why!!" on October 26, 2022; the title track is used as the opening theme to the anime series Love Flops, while the coupling song "Secret Code" was later used as the ending theme to the anime series Spy Classroom.
+Her twentieth-fourth single, "Ganbare to Sakebu tabi" (頑張れと叫ぶたび), was released on October 25, 2023, which was used as the ending theme to the anime series Bullbuster.